-Last year, Molson Coors increased production capacity for its Vizzy, Coors Seltzer and Blue Moon LightSky products by more than 400% at its Fort Worth and Milwaukee breweries, and the company claims that its share of the country’s hard seltzer segment doubled in 2020.
+For example, the company announced back in 2020 that it had increased production capacity for its Vizzy, Coors Seltzer and Blue Moon LightSky products by more than 400% at its Fort Worth and Milwaukee breweries to meet growing consumer demand.

 World Beverage Innovation Awards – NOW OPEN FOR ENTRIES!

 The awards celebrate excellence and innovation across the global beverage industry.

 Don’t miss out on having your innovations recognised on a global scale.

 Deadline for entries 23 July – enter now!